printicus/Klipper-Toolchanger-for-Klicky-Changer/README.md

 # klipper-toolchanger for Klicky-Changer

-## This is a "very light, bare minimum" copy of Viesturz's Klipper-Toolchanger software
+## This is a "very light, bare minimum" copy of Viesturz's Klipper-Toolchanger software.
+For a more comprehensive read and a better understanding on how it works, please refer to the original source [here](https://github.com/viesturz/klipper-toolchanger)
 ## This is/or will be modified to work with my version of a toolchanger, that uses Klicky-Probe as Z-Probe, named Klicky-Changer.
 ## Use this page only for the klipper-toolchanger plug-in installation, the hardware and configs for Klicky-Changer can be found [here](https://github.com/printicus/Klicky-Changer)